Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Bethel University was 12:1: that means 12 students per one teacher, which is considered a good ratio.
-According to the most recent information, there are 112 faculty members at this school.
-Out of that number, there were 2 men and 141 women.
-The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Bethel University.
+In 2025, this ratio at Bethel University, Minnesota was 12:1.
+That means that there were 12 times more students than teachers at this school.
+According to the most recent information, there are 399 teachers at this school.
+Out of that number, there were 172 male and 227 female faculty members.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Bethel University, Minnesota.

 Student Population Diversity Graph